Philip Testa

 Philip Charles Testa (April 21, 1924 – March 15, 1981), also known as "The Chicken Man", was an Italian-American mobster known for his brief leadership of the Philadelphia crime family of the Italian-American Mafia.
-He became boss of the Philadelphia crime family after the previous boss and his close friend, Angelo Bruno, was murdered by Bruno’s own consigliere, Antonio Caponigro, who, in turn, was ordered killed by The Commission for murdering a boss without permission.
+He became boss of the Philadelphia crime family after the previous boss and his close friend, Angelo Bruno, was murdered by Bruno's own consigliere, Antonio Caponigro, who, in turn, was ordered killed by The Commission for murdering a boss without permission.

 Testa's nickname came from his involvement in a poultry business.
 About a year after Bruno's death, Testa was killed by the blast of a nail bomb at his home in South Philadelphia.
-The assassination was allegedly ordered by Testa’s own underboss, Peter Casella, as part of the first Philadelphia Mafia War.
+The assassination was allegedly ordered by Testa’s own underboss, Peter Casella, as part of the Second Philadelphia Mafia War.

 Early life

 Testa was born to Sicilian immigrants in Philadelphia, Pennsylvania, and lived in South Philadelphia with his family in his teenage years.
 In South Philadelphia he met and befriended future mob boss Angelo Bruno.
 He later married Alfia Arcidiacono (records show her family owned a farm in Salem County, New Jersey).
 In early police dossiers on Testa, he was identified by law enforcement as not having a legitimate source of income and was solely dependent from winnings as a "common gambler."

 Testa and his wife had a son who also became involved in organized crime, Salvatore Testa, and was killed three years after his father.

 In 1970, Testa became underboss of Angelo Bruno.
 When Bruno was murdered in 1980, Testa became boss, appointing Nicodemo Scarfo as consigliere.